Societies Mentorship (Tucson)

 These small groups—a maximum of six students—stay together throughout all four years of medical school.
-Society groups meet weekly with their mentor during the first two years of medical school for a variety of clinical experiences.
+Society groups meet weekly with their mentor during the pre-clerkship years of medical school for a variety of clinical experiences.

 The four-year program encourages meaningful longitudinal relationships among the students in each group and between the students and their mentor.
 These relationships are important for student wellbeing and establishing sense of community.